Tabletop RPG advice for little dragons

 Telekinetic

-You gain a small bonus to your spellcasting stat (useful for rounding out odd numbers), but the real bonus is that you get a free bonus action that can shove enemies away from you.
+You gain a small bonus to your spellcasting stat (useful for rounding out odd numbers), but the real bonus is that you get a free bonus action to shove enemies away from you.
 Remember that you can’t cast two leveled spells in one turn, so gaining a useful bonus action ability can help make the most of your turn.

 Tough